UTS-eResearch/ro-crate-excel/README.md

   metadata about the data)

-- An `ro-crate-metadata.jsonld` file containing JSON-LD metadata derived from the spreadsbeet some basic file-format information.
+- An `ro-crate-metadata.json` file containing JSON-LD metadata derived from the spreadsbeet some basic file-format information.

-- An `ro-crate-preview.html` file generated from `ro-crate-metadata.jsonld`
+- An `ro-crate-preview.html` file generated from `ro-crate-metadata.json`

 See the examples in `test_data`.